HumanSignal/label-studio/docs/source/tags/video.md

 | [height] | <code>number</code> | <code>600</code> | height of the video |

 ### Example
+Labeling configuration to display a video on the labeling interface:

 ```html
 <!--Labeling configuration to display a video on the labeling interface-->
 <View>